 Introduction to Employee motivation in the workplace:

 Employee motivation in the workplace can be a tricky thing.
 But if there’s one player that holds the key cards, it’s the manager.
-Like recent management researches consistently re-iterate“Employees leave (or stick with) their Managers, not their Companies”!
-If you are a manager of some sort: people manager, human resource manager, finance manager, operations manager or any-other-sort of manager, you’re possibly on the constant lookout for ways to improve employee motivation in the workplace.
+Like recent management researches consistently re-iterates, “Employees leave (or stick with) their Managers, not their Companies”!
+If you are a manager of some sort: people manager, human resource manager, finance manager, operations manager, or any other sort of manager, you’re possibly on the constant lookout for ways to improve employee motivation in the workplace.
 In this post, we give you 5 more clever ways to tap into this.

 How to raise employee motivation in the workplace?

 Below are certain points that can raise employee motivation in the workplace:

 Increase you connect with Employees

 Look, it’s all about connections this century.
 The internet, social media, cloud computing, heck, even our traditional mailbox (along with its modern peers: email and sea-mail) have all dramatically evolved to help us connect more with others.
 So begin your exercise to raise employee motivation in the workplace by connecting with each member of your team.

 Let’s talk a bit about the personal connection here.
 You’d be surprised to know the large number of managers we meet, who’ve never shared a friendly cup of coffee or a meal with several members of their team.
 Sure, they’ve been to team meetings and team greetings, and several team outings.
 But if you want that all-important one-on-one to connect that guarantees employee motivation activities and loyalty, it has to be done at a personal level.
 How else will you find out the *important* stuff: like if he’s happy with his life, his wife, his JOB?
 If this is important to someone on your team, it’s your business to make it important to you.